 The Juvenile Division of the Johnson County District Attorney’s Officer is responsible for receiving police reports involving juveniles 10 years of age through 17 years of age.
 In 2021, our office received more than 2,100 reports.
 The Johnson County District Attorney’s Office filed 1,112 Juvenile Offender (JO) cases.
 Of the cases filed, 263 were felony charges.
 Additionally, 306 juvenile offenses were resolved via a non-court intervention known as an Immediate Intervention Program (IIP).
 Another 248 were granted a “diversion” and not found guilty of any crime and therefore were able to avoid an adjudication.
-The most common crimes committed by juveniles in 2021 were battery, possession of marijuana, and misdemeanor theft (theft of property with a value less than $1,500.00) and battery.
+The most common crimes committed by juveniles in 2021 were battery, possession of marijuana, and misdemeanor theft (theft of property with a value less than $1,500.00).

 Once a report reaches our office, we consider whether to file charges.
 Sufficiency of evidence and the need for court intervention are the two main considerations in this decision.
 Our office has several options: no charges, a warning letter, a youth court referral, Diversion, or a court filing.